qxdddliu/m-1/README.md

 discover new principles of intelligence that evolution missed.
 This repo is currently an object oriented Python implementation of the computational framework outlined in Dileep George's PhD thesis [*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*](https://github.com/WalnutiQ/papers/blob/master/HowTheBrainMightWork.pdf)

-Lastly we believe Dileep George of Vicarious.com deserves a Nobel Peace Prize in Neuroscience for his PhD thesis.
-Nobel team get on this!

 ### Road Map for next 15-40 years
 1. Solve reCAPTCHA with video evidence and code available in this repo.